-- Foreign currency which the Group holds, e.g. as a result of its operations outside the UK and/or non-sterling client/fund revenue; - Box holdings, which arise out of small holdings which the Group maintains in the funds it manages; and - Compensation arrangements e.g. deferred cash compensation arrangements tied to the value of funds managed by the Group.
+- foreign currency exposures which the Group holds, e.g. as a result of its operations outside the UK and/or non-sterling client/fund revenue; - box holdings which arise out of small holdings which the Group maintains in the funds it manages; and - compensation arrangements e.g. deferred cash compensation arrangements tied to the value of funds managed by the Group.

 The Group's market risk exposures are monitored and managed in accordance with its Market Risk Management Policy.
 The Group does not have a trading book.
 Seed money exposures and corporate bond investments are managed as credit risk while market risks relating to the Threadneedle Pension Plan are managed by the scheme's actuary.
-The Group uses derivative financial instruments such as forward currency and futures contracts to hedge its risks associated with foreign currency fluctuations or market risk on seed money investments (refer to Section 7.2.3).
+The Group uses derivative financial instruments such as forward currency and futures contracts to hedge its risks associated with foreign currency fluctuations or market risk on seed money investments.

-The market risk component mainly relates to the Group's foreign currency positions.
-This is calculated as 8% of the net open currency position by currency in accordance with BIPRU 7.5.
+The market risk component mainly relates to the Group's foreign currency positions and is calculated as 8% of the net open currency position by currency in accordance with BIPRU 7.5.

-The following table summarises Group's market risk capital requirement as at 31 December 2018:
+The following table summarises Group's market risk capital requirement as at 31 December 2019:

-Table 1: Pillar 1 market risk capital requirement as at 31 December 2018
+Table 1: Pillar 1 market risk o capital requ irement as a t 31 Decem ber 2019

 Market risk capital requirement £'m

-Foreign currency 0.9
+Foreign currency 1.4

-Others 1 0.1
+Others 1 0.2

-Pillar 1 market risk capital requirement 1.0
+Pillar 1 market risk capital requirement 1.6